flybywiresim/docs/docs/beginner-guide/descent.md

 **Situation:**

-- Aircraft is in `DES` phase
+- Aircraft is in `DES` phase.
-- Aircraft is setup for flight <10,000ft (`seat belt signs` on, `landing lights` on, etc.)
+- Aircraft is setup for flight <10,000ft (`seat belt signs` on, `landing lights` on, etc.).
-- We are either within the IAP (Instrument Approach) and at the correct altitude and speed or at a heading vector, altitude and speed instructed by ATC
+- We are either within the IAP (Instrument Approach) and at the correct altitude and speed or at a heading vector, altitude and speed instructed by ATC.

 At the end of the Instrument Approach (or by ATC vectoring) we will be on a path to the Final Approach Fix and/or intercepting the ILS localizer and eventually the ILS glidescope.